1 Introduction

 current group.

-instruction encountered during
+An stx:process-siblings instruction encountered during

 the processing of the siblings of a node does not affect the

-conditions of the previous
+while and until conditions of the previous

-.
+stx:process-siblings.
 In other words: nested

-instructions process at most the
+stx:process-siblings instructions process at most the

-siblings chosen in the preceding stx:process-siblings
+siblings chosen in the preceding stx:process-siblings.

 That means

-also returns if there are no more
+stx:process-siblings also returns if there are no more

 siblings in the input available or a preceding

-stx:process-siblings
+stx:process-siblings terminates.

-Though multiple stx:process-siblings
+Though multiple stx:process-siblings instructions may

 appear within the same template it is a non-recoverable error

-if an stx:process-children
+if an stx:process-children or stx:process-self

-instruction will be encountered after stx:process-siblings
+instruction will be encountered after stx:process-siblings.

 <!-- Category: template --> <stx:process-self group = qname> <!-- Content: stx:with-param* --> </stx:process-self>